filipgrob/vine-copulas-for-capital-requirements/README.md

 tensions on supply chains in the Red Sea, in parallel with the Quantitative Tightening monetary policies of central banks are putting its robustness under pressure.
 Being able to give an estimate of risk and interdependencies within investment portfolios allows one to have a clear vision of costs-benefits in terms of risk-rewards.
-This Master's Degree thesis proposes the use of copula theory both to address the problem of studying assets dependencies and predicting capital requirements in the form of risk measures.
+This Master's Degree thesis developed on R proposes the use of copula theory both to address the problem of studying assets dependencies and predicting capital requirements in the form of risk measures.
 The class of Vine copulas is presented, which aims to overcome the limits linked to the adoption of a particular family of copulas in addressing the cited topics.
 This class